cjnaz/cjnfuncs/README.md

 - Time in seconds to wait for the lockfile to be removed by another process before returning with a `-1` result.
   `timeout` may be an int, float or timevalue string (eg, '5s').

 ### Returns
 - `0` on successfully creating the `lockfile`
 - `-1` if failed to create the `lockfile` (either file already exists or no write access).
   A WARNING level message is also logged.

+` `
 ---
+---
-## releaselock (lockfile) - Release a lock file
+# releaselock (lockfile) - Release a lock file

 Any code can release a lock, even if that code didn't request the lock.
 Generally, only the requester should issue the releaselock.
+A common use is with a tool script that runs periodically by CRON, but may take a long time to complete.
+Using file locks ensures that the tool script does not run if the prior run has not completed.

 ### Parameters
 `lockfile` (default /tmp/\<toolname>_LOCK)
 - Lock file name, relative to the system tempfile.gettempdir(), or absolute path

 ### Returns
 - `0` on successfully `lockfile` release (lock file deleted)
-- `-1` if failed to delete the `lockfile`, or the `lockfile` does not exist A WARNING level message is also logged.
+- `-1` if failed to delete the `lockfile`, or the `lockfile` does not exist.
+A WARNING level message is also logged.

+` `
 ---
+---
-## snd_notif (subj="Notification message, msg="", to="NotifList", log=False) - Send a text message using info from the config file
+# snd_notif (subj="Notification message, msg="", to="NotifList", log=False) - Send a text message using info from the config file

-Intended for use of your mobile provider's email-to-text bridge email address, eg, 5405551212@vzwpix.com for Verizon, but any eamil address will work.
+Intended for use of your mobile provider's email-to-text bridge email address, eg, 5405551212@vzwtxt.com for Verizon, but any eamil address will work.

 The `to` string may be the name of a confg param (who's value is one or more email addresses, default "NotifList"), or a string with one or more email addresses.
 Using a config param name allows for customizing the